raphaelsc/Am-I-affected-by-Meltdown/README.md

 Checks whether system is affected by Variant 3: rogue data cache load (CVE-2017-5754), a.k.a MELTDOWN.

+The basic idea is that user will know whether or not the running system is properly patched with something like KAISER patchset (https://lkml.org/lkml/2017/10/31/884) for example.

 *** Only works on Linux for now ***

 #### How it works?